7. Retrosynthesis

 return total_loss / len(dataloader), total_acc/len(dataloader)

-function runs a validation pass over the validation dataset, and returns the average loss and accuracy over the evaluation set.
+Next, we create the evaluate function which runs a validation pass over the validation dataset, and returns the average loss and accuracy over the validation set.

 def evaluate(model, dataloader, criterion, vocab_size, max_len):